mojaloop/documentation/vuepress/docs/api/fspiop/logical-data-model.md

 #### Enum

-The API data type `Enum` is a restricted list of allowed JSON String (see [Section 4.2.1](#421-string)) values; an enumeration of values.
+The API data type `Enum` is a restricted list of allowed JSON [String](#string)) values; an enumeration of values.
 Other values than the ones defined in the list are not allowed.

 ##### Example Format

-`Enum of String(1..32)`_ – A String that is minimum one character and maximum 32 characters long and restricted by the allowed list of values.
+`Enum of String(1..32)` – A String that is minimum one character and maximum 32 characters long and restricted by the allowed list of values.
 The description of the element contains a link to the enumeration.

 <br />